Argentina–Uruguay football rivalry

-The Argentina–Uruguay football rivalry (also known as Clásico del Río de la Plata) is a highly competitive sports rivalry that exists between the national football teams of the two countries, as well as their respective sets of fans.
-Games between the two teams, even those that are only friendly matches, are often marked by notable and sometimes controversial incidents.
-On 20 July 1902, both teams played the first international match outside the United Kingdom, with Argentina being the winner by 6–0.
+The Argentina–Uruguay football rivalry, also known as Clásico del Río de la Plata, is a highly competitive sports rivalry that exists between the Argentine and Uruguayan national football teams and their respective set of fans.
+Considered by football journalists and fans alike as one of the most important rivalries in the sport, the derby is also the most played in football history.
+According to FIFA records, 197 official matches have been played to date, the first of which was played on 20 July 1902; in which both teams played the first international match outside the United Kingdom in Uruguay, with Argentina winning by 6–0.

-This derby is the most played in football history, with 197 official matches to date.
-Argentina won 92, Uruguay 57, and 48 ended in a draw.